dsc-courses/dsc106-2025-wi/labs/lab06/index.md

 ![](images/axes-basic.png)

+{: .note }
-{: .Note} If you see the dots lie out of the axes, you should evaluate the order in which you are rendering the dots and the axes.
+If you see the dots lie out of the axes, you should evaluate the order in which you are rendering the dots and the axes.

 Much better, right?